 Her new contact also has health, vision, dental and retirement benefits, including $12,096 for health plan expenses that exceed what the district usually pays for full-time certificated employees; $350 a month to use her own car for district business; and $100 a month to use her own cell phone for district business.

 If the district wants to end the contract early without proving wrongdoing by Ms. Polito, it must give at least 120 days notice and pay her the lesser of a year's salary or the salary for the time remaining on the contract.

 In the Portola Valley School District, which has two schools and 656 students, Lisa Gonzales was recently hired as superintendent.
-Her first year's salary, which covers only 11 months, is $170,207; her pay for the 2014-15 school year will increase to $183,000.
+Her first year's salary, which actually only includes 11 months, is $170,207 with her pay for the 2014-15 school year going up to $183,000.